nv-research-israel/nv-research-israel.github.io/content/home/contact.md

   captcha = false  # Enable CAPTCHA challenge to reduce spam?
 +++

-Our lab is located in Downtown Toronto (20 minutes away from the St-George campus of the University of Toronto) and hosts many students for their co-op programs.
-Motivated candidates can contact our members to apply for internships and research positions.

-Unauthorized visitors are not permitted in the Toronto office.
+Our lab is located in Tel-Aviv.